Judicial Affairs Frequently Asked Questions

 The Office of Judicial Affairs places holds on a student's account, when that student has failed to complete a required judicial sanction by the mandated deadline.
 Both the sanction and its deadline are clearly listed in the meeting outcome/hearing outcome.
 This hold can only be removed with the completion of the sanction.
 Please contact the Office of Judicial Affairs if you have questions regarding the hold on your student account.

-● For short-term residence hall separations, it is recommended that the student commute, arrange temporary lodging with a close friend/family member, or take advantage of the local hotels in Danbury.
+- For short-term residence hall separations, it is recommended that students commute, arrange temporary lodging with a close friend/family member, or take advantage of the local hotels in Danbury.

-● For long-term residence hall separations, it is recommended that the student explore their options at Brookview Commons, Chestnut St. Apartments, or find alternative lodging in the Greater Danbury area.
+- For long-term residence hall separations, it is recommended that students explore their options and consider finding alternative lodging in the Greater Danbury area.

 To complete your required Judicial Educator, complete the follow